 Shonibare's work explores issues of race and class through the media of painting, sculpture, photography and film.
 Having described himself as a ‘post-colonial' hybrid, Shonibare questions the meaning of cultural and national definitions.
 His trademark material is the brightly coloured ‘African' batik fabric he buys at Brixton market.
 The fabric was inspired by Indonesian design, mass-produced by the Dutch and eventually sold to the colonies in West Africa.
 In the 1960s the material became a new sign of African identity and independence.

-In 2019 Shonibare was awarded the decoration of Officer of the "Most Excellent Order of the British Empire" or CBE.
+In 2019 Shonibare was awarded the decoration of Commander of the "Most Excellent Order of the British Empire" or CBE.
 Shonibare was a Turner prize nominee in 2004, and was also awarded the decoration of Member of the "Most Excellent Order of the British Empire" or MBE, and he added this title to his professional name.
 He was notably commissioned by Okwui Enwezor at Documenta 11 in 2002 to create his most recognised work ‘Gallantry and Criminal Conversation' that launched him on to an international stage.
 He has exhibited at the Venice Biennale and internationally at leading museums worldwide.
 In September 2008 his major mid-career survey commenced at the MCA Sydney and then toured to the Brooklyn Museum, New York and the Museum of African Art at the Smithsonian Institution, Washington DC.
 He was elected as a Royal Academician by the Royal Academy, London, UK in 2013.

 In 2018 Shonibare curated the Arts Council Collection in a new touring exhibition ‘Criminal Ornamentation' that opened at Attenborough Arts Centre, Leicester in September and will tour the UK in 2019.
 In June 2018 Shonibare curated ‘Talisman in the Age of Difference' at Stephen Friedman Gallery which brought together the of work of forty-six artists from across Africa and the Diaspora in his most ambitious curatorial show to date.
 In March 2018 Shonibare unveiled ‘Wind Sculpture (SG) I' in Central Park, New York, which was commissioned by the Public Art Fund.
 In November 2018 ‘Wind Sculpture (SG) I' was installed in its permanent home at Davidson College, North Carolina.